Guest Expert Article Submission Guidelines

 - Prominent placement of all articles on the PlasticsNet home page

 - Prominent placement in the PlasticsNet email newsletter

 - Article exposure through multiple social media channels

-Guest expert articles should address a significant trend or issue of interest to PlasticsNet readers, and should provide information that our readers will find useful/actionable.
-Articles should offer a thoughtful — even provocative — take on the chosen theme, and can combine opinion with fact-based observation and information.
+Guest expert articles should address a significant trend or issue of interest to PlasticsNet readers, and should provide practical, actionable information that our readers will find useful.
+Articles should offer a thoughtful — even provocative — take on the chosen theme and can combine opinion with fact-based observation and information.
 Possible angles include: